VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 Honestly, the answer changes from time to time.

-At first, I had this grandees idea that I could offer something akin to a college education for Comp Sci, Comp Eng, and Electrical Engineering.
+At first, I had this grandiose idea that I could offer something akin to a college education for Comp Sci, Comp Eng, and Electrical Engineering.

 And maybe that's possible still, maybe over the course of a decade OpGuides will still end up as that.
 But I don't think that's even what I want anymore.
 I don't want this to be Vega's Opinionated Big Ass Book To Give You An All-In-One Education, both because VegaOpBABTGYAAIOEdu is far less catchy, and because I don't even think it's possible.
 The more I write on this the more I value input of others and other resources I find, and the more happy I am that I called this project Opinionated Guides.